abc-datacamp/abc-intro-2-r/chapter2.md

 New columns are added the same way you would add one to a list.

 Many tools in R work naturally with data frames.
 Read the help pages for the`plot()` function.
-The code for visualizing the size distribution of state within each division is provided for you.
+The code for visualizing the size distribution of states within each division is provided for you.
 Read the first argument as "area as a function of division".